axiomhq/cli/README.md

 There are multiple ways you can install the CLI:

-- With Homebrew: `brew install axiomhq/tap/axiom`
+- With Homebrew: `brew install --cask axiomhq/tap/axiom`
 - Download the pre-built binary from the
   [GitHub Releases](https://github.com/axiomhq/cli/releases/latest)
 - Using Go: `go install github.com/axiomhq/cli/cmd/axiom@latest`